tproenca/pmsarm7/README.md

 # pmsarm7
-Plex Media Server ARM package for debian/ubuntu linux
+Plex Media Server ARM package for Debian/Ubuntu Linux

 ### Motivation
 Since dev2day pms repository is outdated has been a while, I decided to create an automatic solution to have fresh .deb files in an APT repository as soon as Plex release their binaries.
 You might want to use this solution if you have an ARM based linux, such as a NAS or Raspberry Pie.